 - Whisk cornstarch and water in small bowl until smooth.
 Add to curry mixture, pulsing in blender to mix well.
 Return curry mixture to saucepan and bring to gentle simmer, stirring frequently.
 Cook just until desired consistency is reached.
 Immediately stir in lemon juice and RedHot Sauce.
 Keep warm.

-- For the Chips, prepare fries as directed on package.
+- For the Chips, prepare frozen fries or house recipe.
 Toss with Seasoning.
 Keep warm until ready to serve.

 - Meanwhile, for the Pea Purée, bring stock to simmer in medium saucepan.
 Add 1/2 of the frozen peas; cook 2 minutes until heated through.
 Carefully transfer to clean blender container.
 Cover and blend until smooth.
 Add butter and salt; blend 30 seconds longer.
 Return to saucepan along with remaining whole peas.
 Stir to mix well and mash whole peas gently.
 Keep warm.

-- For the Fish, heat oil in large Dutch oven to 350 to 375°F. (Oil should be about 3 to 4 inches deep; do not fill more than 2/3 of the way to the top of pot.)
-Mix RedHot Sauce, flour, baking powder and beer in a large bowl.
+- For the Fish, heat oil to 350 to 375°F. Mix RedHot Sauce, flour, baking powder and beer in a large bowl.
 Dust cod strips with flour to coat.
 Dip in beer batter allowing excess to drain off briefly.
 Immediately place in hot oil.

 - Fry until fish is cooked through and batter is golden brown and crispy.
-Place on wire rack set over a paper towel-lined sheet pan to drain.
+Place on wire rack set over sheet pan to drain.

 Service